 Fat Quarter Pillows DIY Tutorial

 I have a bunch of throw pillows but they’re super fancy and we paid good money for them.
-And right now I have a freaking huge bleached spot on the left side of my sofa so the whole fancy throw pillows with stained up sofa just doesn’t jive.
-It turns out that sometimes puppy pee can bleach out upholstery.
+And right now I have a freaking huge bleached spot on the left side of my sofa so the whole fancy throw pillows with a stained up sofa just doesn’t jive.
+It turns out that sometimes puppy pee can bleach out the upholstery.
 Who knew?

 You see we have a puppy.
 Her name is Carly and while I love her she can generally be pretty awful.
 According to the DNA test we had done (yes, we had a DNA test done) her Boston Terrier and Shih Tzu background means she’s pretty much a stubborn a-hole a lot of the time.
 Now it didn’t literally say that so I’m paraphrasing here.
 Words like stubborn and difficult to train popped up more than a few times in her report.

 That up there is Carly.
 I was trying to take pictures of my pillows and I’d look down for two seconds and she’d have knocked them all around and sacked out.
 Like, I don’t know how she could do it so quickly.
-Here she’d knocked the other pillow I made in the floor and those eyes were already closed by the time I put my camera back up.
+Here she’d knocked the other pillow I made on the floor and those eyes were already closed by the time I put my camera back up.
 She’s lucky she’s so cute!

 So when I decided I wanted some Fourth of July throw pillows for my wonky sofa there wasn’t a whole lot of point in spending much money.
 And I’m starting to embrace this whole bohemian upcycle thing so I decided to mostly use what I’ve already got.
 All I needed from the store were a few fat quarters and I was ready to rock this business out.